RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/Backends_2src_2ini__functions_8cpp.md

   #endif

-  int set_backend_functor_status(functor& be_functor, const std::vector<str>& symbol_names)
+  /// Disable a backend functor if its library is missing or the symbol cannot be found. int set_backend_functor_status(functor& be_functor, const std::vector<str>& symbol_names) {
-  {
     // Extract the backend that we're dealing with from the functor metadata.